GaloisInc/Cadenas/README.md

 2. Provide your own Artifactory credentials in `gradle.properties`.

-Note that you should _never_ commit credentials to a public repository, so it is recommended that if you take option (2), you place the `artifactory_*` variables in your user-level `gradle.properties` file, rather than that of the project.
+Note that you should _never_ commit credentials to a public repository, so it is recommended that if you take option (2), you place the `artifactory*` variables in your user-level `gradle.properties` file, rather than that of the project.
 The variables you must provide are:

-- `artifactory_user`: The username of a maintainer of the Artifactory repo
+- `artifactoryUser`: The username of a maintainer of the Artifactory repo
-- `artifactory_password`: The corresponding password
+- `artifactoryPassword`: The corresponding password
-- `artifactory_url`: The top-level URL of the Artifactory instance
+- `artifactoryUrl`: The top-level URL of the Artifactory instance

 You may also need to change the repository name in `settings.gradle`; we assume a generic Artifactory repo named `cadenas_generic-local`, but you/your organization may use a different naming scheme.

-### `butkuscore`
+### `cadenas-core`

-The implementation of MB-FTE, `butkuscore`, and be built outside of an Android context for use in your own Kotlin applications.
-Please see the README for that repository for build/installation instructions; the Cadenas application's Gradle configuration handles building this dependency appropriate for use in the app.
+The implementation of MB-FTE, `cadenas-core`, and be built outside of an Android context for use in your own Kotlin applications.
+Please see the README for that repository for build/installation instructions.

 ## Installation